lidatong/dataclasses-json/README.md

     dump.to_dict()  # {'endpoint': 'some_api_endpoint', 'data': {'foo': 1, 'bar': '2'}, 'undefined_field_name': [1, 2, 3]}
     ```

-    - When using `UndefinedParameters.INCLUDE`, an `UndefinedParameterError` will be raised if you don't specify
+    - When using `Undefined.INCLUDE`, an `UndefinedParameterError` will be raised if you don't specify
     exactly one field of type `CatchAll`.
     - Note that `LetterCase` does not affect values written into the `CatchAll` field, they will be as they are given.
     - When specifying a default (or a default factory) for the the `CatchAll`-field, e.g. `unknown_things: CatchAll = None`, the default value will be used instead of an empty dict if there are no undefined parameters.